 Twenty years later, and the thing’s almost quaint, isn’t it?

-It took the KKK about half a day to figure out where I lived.
+It took the KKK about half a day to find out where I lived.

-Anyhooo (and no, I didn’t get hurt or anything: the KKK are exactly the same weak, dumbass bullies you’d expect them to be), a year or so before that, I was a (31-year-old) student at California State University at Bakersfield.
-In the school’s weekly newspaper I wrote a column called Small Change.
+At the time, I was a 31-year-old student at California State University at Bakersfield.
+In the college’s weekly newspaper, I wrote a very popular column called Small Change.

-… Naturally, I feel compelled to offer my brilliant insights into the nature of our discomfort. … Of course, talking about stuff like [race and race relations] is almost necessarily offensive, demanding, as the whole topic does, that you speak in broad and grossly inappropriate generalities.
+… Naturally, I feel compelled to offer my brilliant insights into the nature of our, shall we call it, racial discomfort. … Of course, talking about stuff like [race and race relations] is almost necessarily offensive, demanding, as the whole topic does, that you speak in broad and grossly inappropriate generalities.

 But what the heck.
 Who better to be grossly inappropriate than me?
 So let’s do it. ….

 I think that by and large the strife between blacks and whites—which on this campus is manifested in that awful, really cold kind of polarization—is the fault of (drum roll, please . . . maximum anticipation . . . unbearable tension . . . ) white people.